mrdandelion6/learn-to-code/topics/git/notes.md

 ```
 a new commit F gets created that combines E and C. this commit uses the three points mentioned before. we need the common ancestor to determine what the differences were. it serves as a reference to when the divergent branches were the same.

-#### resolving merge
+#### resolving three-way merge
 we will demonstrate how exactly F gets created. here is the algorithm:
 1. identify the base (this is B)
 2. for each line/chunk of code compare all three versions
-  - if base -> A changed but base -> B didn't, use A's line/chunk
+  - if base->A changed but base->B didn't, use A's line/chunk
-  - if base -> B changed but base -> A didn't, use B's line/chunk
+  - if base->B changed but base->A didn't, use B's line/chunk
   - if both changed the same way, use either
   - if both changed different **flag as a conflict**
 3. for conflicts, the system will